 Opposite Sides vs. Opposite Particles

 While discussing mass-energy equivalence we saw the creation of a particle and antiparticle and compared it to opposite ideas such as hot vs. cold, bitter vs. sweet, etc. We also saw above that an object has opposite sides—e.g. head vs. tail, front vs. back, top vs. bottom, etc. The opposite sides of an object are not the same as opposite objects.
-But since we call both opposite sides and the opposite objects particles, we can—depending on the context—use the term particle and antiparticle to talk about them.
+But since we call both opposite sides, and the opposite objects, particles, we can—depending on the context—use the terms particle and antiparticle to talk about them.
 We just have to be careful what we are really talking about.
-Modern physics, of course, uses the term antiparticle to describe the opposite object, not the opposite side.
+Modern physics, of course, use the term antiparticle to describe the opposite object, not the opposite side.

 When we describe the world as meaning, opposite meanings are at opposite “ends” of space.
 There is hence a “top” and “bottom” of the universe, which have opposite meanings.
 The opposite ideas cannot co-exist as they will annihilate each other, and hence we never observe the antiparticles in the present world, except in collider experiments.
 Even in such experiments, we see that when the particle-antiparticle pair is created, the two move in opposite directions.
 If the universe was built from such opposites, such particles will exist in far-flung regions of space.